ConstructionPlacements

 Construction Worker Skills

-In order to become a construction worker, one must have a few specific skills.
+To become a construction worker, one must have a few specific skills.
 Firstly, construction workers must be able to lift heavy objects and materials.
 They also need the stamina to work long hours on their feet.

 To become a construction worker, you must have a strong work ethic and be physically fit.
 You will also need to be able to follow instructions and work well as part of a team.
 It is also essential, as construction sites can be dangerous places.
 If you have these skills, you could be well on your way to a successful career in construction.